JoelOtter/termloop/README.md

 }
 ```

-We can press the Escape key to exit.
+We can press Ctrl+C to exit.
 It's just a blank screen - let's make it a little more interesting.

 Let's make a green background, because grass is really nice to run around on.
 We create a new level like so: